 - Optionally, in the Publish a Service window, enter a new name for the service.
 The name cannot be more than 120 characters long and may contain only alphanumeric characters and underscores.

-- By default, services are published to the root folder (root) of ArcGIS Server.
+- By default, services are published to the ArcGIS Server Site (root) folder.
 Services can be organized into sub folders under the root folder.
 Choose the folder where you want to publish the service, or create a new folder to contain the service, and click Continue.